bald6354/edncnn/README.md

-# EDnCNN - Event Probability Mask (EPM) and Event Denoising Convolutional Neural Network (EDnCNN) for Neuromorphic Cameras
+# Event Probability Mask (EPM) and Event Denoising Convolutional Neural Network (EDnCNN) for Neuromorphic Cameras
 Contains a MATLAB implementation for our [paper](https://arxiv.org/abs/2003.08282).
 If you find this code useful in your research, please consider citing:

     @article{baldwin2020event,